yasbik/Ixalan/Doc/i1_worksheet.md

 your links in the issues are to **specific commits** (not to `main`, or `develop` as those will be changed).
 Provide a link to the issue you created here.

-We looked for SOLID violations in Group 4.
+We looked for SOLID violations in Group 4 and couldn't find any.

 Agile Planning